haniawni/spaceout/README.md

 EPOC](http://emotiv.com/epoc/features.php) to detect when a user is daydreaming and an Android phone to constantly record ambient audio.
-If the user is spacing out, an alert is flashed on the user's phone and the recorded audio is streamed to a [Wit](https://wit.ai/) device for audio-to-text translation.
+If the user is spacing out, an alert is flashed on the user's phone and the recorded audio is streamed to the [Wit API](https://wit.ai/) for audio-to-text translation.
 This text is then displayed to the user on their phone (or even better, on a Google Glass-style heads-up display) so the user can catch up on what they missed while daydreaming.